CocoaDebug/CocoaDebug/README.md

 When you initialize CocoaDebug, you can customize the following parameter values before `CocoaDebug.enable()`.

-- `serverURL` - If the crawled URLs contain server URL ,set these URLs bold font to be marked. not mark when this value is nil. default value is nil.
+- `serverURL` - If the crawled URLs contain server URL ,set these URLs bold font to be marked. not mark when this value is nil. default value is **nil**.

-- `ignoredURLs` - Set the URLs which should not crawled, ignoring case, crawl all URLs when the value is nil. default value is nil.
+- `ignoredURLs` - Set the URLs which should not crawled, ignoring case, crawl all URLs when the value is nil. default value is **nil**.

-- `onlyURLs` - Set the URLs which are only crawled, ignoring case, crawl all URLs when the value is nil. default value is nil.
+- `onlyURLs` - Set the URLs which are only crawled, ignoring case, crawl all URLs when the value is nil. default value is **nil**.

-- `tabBarControllers` - Set controllers to be added as child controllers of UITabBarController. default value is nil.
+- `tabBarControllers` - Set controllers to be added as child controllers of UITabBarController. default value is **nil**.

-- `recordCrash` - Whether to allow the recording of crash logs in app. default value is false.
+- `logMaxCount` - The maximum count of logs which CocoaDebug display. default value is **500**.

-- `logMaxCount` - The maximum count of logs which CocoaDebug display. default value is 500.
+- `emailToRecipients` - Set the initial recipients to include in the email’s “To” field when share via email. default value is **nil**.

-- `emailToRecipients` - Set the initial recipients to include in the email’s “To” field when share via email. default value is nil.
+- `emailCcRecipients` - Set the initial recipients to include in the email’s “Cc” field when share via email. default value is **nil**.

-- `emailCcRecipients` - Set the initial recipients to include in the email’s “Cc” field when share via email. default value is nil.
+- `mainColor` - Set the main color with hexadecimal format. default value is **#42d459**.

-- `mainColor` - Set the main color with hexadecimal format. default value is #42d459.
+- `disableLogMonitoring` - Whether to disable the monitoring of Xcode logs in app. default value is **false**.

-- `disableLogMonitoring` - Whether to disable the monitoring of Xcode logs in app. default value is `false`.
+- `disableNetworkMonitoring` - Whether to disable the monitoring of networks in app. default value is **false**.

-- `disableNetworkMonitoring` - Whether to disable the monitoring of networks in app. default value is `false`.
+- `recordCrash` - Whether to allow the recording of crash logs in app. default value is **false**.

 ## TODO